Satellite Quantum Communications: Fundamental Bounds and Practical Security: Composable finite-size security for satellite CV-QKD

-The idea is to use a coherent-state protocol, where Gaussian-modulated signal pulses (used to encode the information) are randomly interleaved with more energetic pilot pulses, that are used to monitor the instantaneous transmissivity of the satellite link in real-time (besides providing an estimate of the thermal noise).
+The idea is to use a coherent-state protocol, where Gaussian-modulated signal pulses (used to encode the information) are randomly interleaved with more energetic pilot pulses, that are used to monitor the instantaneous transmissivity of the satellite link in real-time.
 In this way, the parties are able to allocate the distributed data to slots of transmissivity and to perform classical post-processing slot-by-slot.
-Because the pilots are energetic, the allocation is practically flawless so that it does not introduce error-terms in the final rate.
+In general, one may divide the interval $[0,\eta]$\ by introducing a lattice with step $\delta\tau$, so that we have $M=\eta/\delta\tau$ slots $[\tau_{k},\tau_{k+1}]$ with $\tau _{k}:=(k-1)\delta\tau$ and $k=1,\ldots,M$.
+When the $k$th slot is selected, with probability